What are the best Spanish courses online? Speak, listen, read & write.

 Then, you get a day to “sleep on it” and come back the following day to recall for Memory Consolidation.
 This helps shift what you’re learning from your short-term memory into your long-term memory.
 Glossika offers Castilian and Mexican Spanish among the 60 languages that members can access with their paid subscription.

 Learners applaud high-quality dialogue and progress-tracking software.
-It is one of the best Spanish courses online we came across and worth a try.
+It is one of the best Spanish classes online we have come across and is worth a try.

 Rating: 4.8 ★★★★☆ | Price: $30/month | $24.99/month annually | Trial: Yes